The Incident Management Process: Step-by-Step Guide

 5. Incident closure and documentation

 Once an incident is resolved, it’s crucial to close it formally and document the entire process.
 This includes recording what caused the incident, how it was resolved, and any lessons learned.
-Proper documentation is vital for future reference and for preventing similar incidents from occurring again.
+Proper documentation is essential for future reference and to prevent similar incidents from recurring.

 Incident closure also involves communicating the resolution to the affected stakeholders and ensuring that they are satisfied with the outcome.
 It’s a good practice to conduct a post-incident review to identify any areas for improvement in the process.